Void-Stag/Void-Stag/README.md

 - 👋 Hi, I’m Heather
 - 👀 I’m interested in different areas of technology e.g programming, hardware maintenance, etc.
 - 🌱 I’m currently a Student @ DMU studying Applied Computing
-- 📫 My account will list everything I have worked on - Still working to upload everything!
+- 📫 My account will list everything I have worked on - Still working to upload and modify everything!

 <!---